 All students are required to have a scientific calculator in class.
+Your classroom teacher can advise on Board-approved calculators.

 Science is a mandatory course that is studied substantially in each of Years 7-10 with at least 400 hours to be completed by the end of Year 10.
 Science provides a distinctive way of thinking about the world.
 The study of Science has led to an evolving body of knowledge organized as an interrelated set of models, theories, laws, systems, structures and interactions.
 It is through this body of knowledge that Science provides explanations for a variety of phenomena and enables sense to be made of the biological, physical and technological world.
-An understanding of Science and its social and cultural contexts provides a basis for future choices and ethical decisions about local and global applications and implications of Science
+An understanding of Science and its social and cultural contexts provides a basis for future choices and ethical decisions about local and global applications and implications of Science.